Contractor admits he lied to get $40 million N95 contracts from federal government

 Stewart reached out to both VA and FEMA in early April, according to court records, and promised to deliver more than 6 million masks within two weeks.
 He then began asking for extensions, at one point sending officials photos he falsely claimed showed boxes of masks ready for delivery.

 After several weeks went by and the masks were not delivered, both contracts were canceled.
-No money was lost.
+No money was lost on the contracts.
 But the fraud “undermined the government’s ability to provide much needed [personal protective equipment] to the community, including to the front-line health-care workers serving our military veterans,” Raj Parekh, acting U.S. attorney for the Eastern District of Virginia, said in a statement.

 At the time, thousands of veterans in VA hospitals had contracted covid-19, and there were not enough N95 masks for the health-care workers tending to them.
 In a December union survey, 40 percent of VA workers said they still faced shortages of protective gear.